+(c) (d)

+Figure 5: Seismograms recorded by different simulation methods.(a) the traditional staggered-grid FD scheme with FD coefficients determined in the time-space domain by least squares method; (b) the simplified staggered-grid FD scheme with FD coefficients determined in the time-space domain by the linear method; (c) the pseudo-spectrum method;(d) the second-order normal-grid FD scheme obtained from the simplified first-order staggered-grid FD scheme.

 Salt model

 Figure 6 shows the salt model from Society of Exploration of Geophysics with variations of velocities from 1486 m/s to 4790 m/s.
 The source time function is the same in the previous example.
-The grid spacing is 20 m, temporal step is 1 ms and M = 7 for the staggered-grid FD operators in Figure 7(a) and (b).
-In Figure 7(c), the parameters are M=7 for the spatial derivatives in equation 11 and M=1 for the spatial derivatives in equation12 and 13.
-The pseudo-spectrum method is used in Figure 7(d) as the analytic solution.
+The grid spacing is 20 m, temporal step is 1 ms and M = 7 for the staggered-grid FD operators in Figure 7(a).
+In Figure 7(b), the parameters are M=7 for the spatial derivatives in equation 10and M=1 for the spatial derivatives in equations11 and 12.